-No need for takeout with this Copycat Chipotle Chicken Burrito Bowls Recipe!
-Made just like your favorite restaurant’s burrito bowl, this recipe is filling, healthy and can be made simple with pre-mixed ingredients or homemade options.
+No need for takeout with this Copycat Chipotle Burrito Bowl Recipe!
+Made just like your favorite restaurant’s burrito bowl, this recipe is full of flavor, healthy and can be made simple with pre-mixed ingredients or homemade options.

 If you’re anything like me, Chipotle is your go-to quick and easy, takeout meal on the regular.
 It’s filling, it’s packed with some of my favorite foods, and it’s relatively cheap… Can the guac just be free already?!

 For basically the price of one serving, we can make four meals.
-Winning!
+These copycat Chipotle Burrito Bowls are a win!

-- Rice – use brown rice, white rice or cauliflower rice for extra veggies!
+- Rice – use brown rice, basmati white rice or cauliflower rice for extra veggies!

-- Salsa – I like my homemade pico de gallo or pineapple salsa but feel free to use store-bought if short on time.
+- Salsa – I like chopping up fresh tomatoes for my homemade pico de gallo or pineapple salsa but feel free to use store-bought if short on time.

-- Chicken breasts – if you want to take a shortcut, rotisserie chicken works great in this recipe but my hack is to dry-rub two chicken breasts with salt and 2 tbsp of chipotle seasoning and then follow my stove-top grill recipe.
+- Chicken breasts – if you want to take a shortcut, rotisserie chicken works great in this recipe but my hack is to dry-rub two chicken breasts with salt and 2 tbsp of chipotle seasoning, marinade and then follow my stove-top grill recipe.

 One of the best things about Chipotle is that everyone can pick what they want in their burrito!
 Want extra veggies?
 Great.
 Like spice?
 There’s a salsa for that.
 If you want to spruce up your homemade burrito bowl, here are some bonuses you could add: